Skip to content

 Bretton Woods

 Bretton Woods refers to the 1944 international monetary agreement that established the United States dollar as the world's reserve currency, backed by gold at $35 per ounce.
-This system fundamentally reshaped global finance and set the stage for American economic dominance—until President Nixon unilaterally ended it in 1971, severing the last link between modern money and precious metals.
+This system fundamentally reshaped global finance and set the stage for American economic dominance -- until President Nixon unilaterally ended it in 1971, severing the last link between modern money and precious metals.

 Birth of a New Order

-The Bretton Woods system represented "a significant departure from the gold standard, which had been in place since the 19th century."
+The Bretton Woods system represented a significant departure from the gold standard, which had been in place since the 19th century.
 Under the traditional gold standard, currencies were directly pegged to gold.
-Under Bretton Woods, countries fixed their exchange rates to the US dollar, which was in turn fixed to gold at $35 per ounce.
+Under Bretton Woods, countries fixed their exchange rates to the U.S. dollar, which was in turn fixed to gold at $35 per ounce.
 This made the dollar an intermediary between other currencies and gold, positioning it as the global reserve currency.

-The agreement was negotiated in 1944 at Bretton Woods, New Hampshire, as World War II drew to a close.
-Another secret meeting about how money should work.
-The devastated Allied nations "were in such shambles they had no choice but to accept the terms of Bretton Woods.
-Only the Soviets refused, a decision which would cost them their country 45 years later."
+The devastated Allied nations were in such shambles they had no choice but to accept the terms of Bretton Woods.
+Only the Soviets refused, a decision which would cost them their country 45 years later.

 American Dominance